FooBarShebang/plant_uml/Documentation/design.md

 ![plant_uml_components.png](./Images/plant_uml_components.png)

 The implemented macroses are grouped into the separate '.cuml' modules by their specific intended use, as discussed below.
+The '.cuml' modules with '2' in their names are the implementation based on the current PlantUML preprocessor syntax.
+The '.cuml' modules without '2' in their names are the legacy PlantUML preprocessor based implementation.

-**Related requirements**
+**Related requirements**:

 | Requirement ID | Requirement name        |
 | -------------- | ----------------------- |